auth0/docs/articles/connections/calling-an-external-idp-api.md

 The process you will follow differs, depending on whether your code runs in the backend or the frontend:

 - If your code runs in the backend then we can assume that your server is trusted to safely store secrets (as you will see, we use a secret in the backend scenario).
-If that's the case proceed to the [From the backend](#from-the-backend) section of this article.
+If that's the case proceed to the [backend section](#from-the-backend) of this article.

-- If your code runs in the frontend (i.e. it's a SPA, native desktop, or mobile app) then your app cannot hold credentials securely and has to follow an alternate implementation.
-To see your options proceed to the [From the frontend](#from-the-frontend) section of this article.
+- If your code runs in the frontend (i.e. it's a SPA, native desktop, or mobile app) then your app cannot hold credentials securely and has to follow an alternate approach.
+To see your options proceed to the [frontend section](#from-the-frontend) of this article.

 ## From the backend